gbdev/pandocs/content/Memory_Bank_Controllers.md

 As the gameboys 16 bit address bus offers only limited space for ROM and RAM addressing, many games are using Memory Bank Controllers (MBCs) to expand the available address space by bank switching.
-These MBC chips are located in the game cartridge (ie. not in the gameboy itself).
+These MBC chips are located in the game cartridge (ie. not in the Game Boy itself).

 In each cartridge, the required (or preferred) MBC type should be specified in the byte at 0147h of the ROM, as described in [the